Graph Signal Processing over a Probability Space of Shift Operators: Introduction

-Many techniques have been developed in recent years to learn graphs from data \cite{Mat19, Don19}.
-Roughly speaking, some methods consider features associated with each node, and derive graph edges from the distances between feature vectors, while others learn a graph such that a series of signal examples have some desirable properties, such as smoothness \cite{ortega_2022}.
-Examples of the former type of methods include $k$ nearest neighbors ($k$-NN) and its variations \cite{Alt92, San13}, while the latter include techniques based on smoothness \cite{Don16} or inverse covariance \cite{Kra08, Mij17, Egi17}.
-These methods often require the choice of hyperparameters (e.g., $k$ in $k$-NN illustrated in \cref{fig:sensors}), which can be selected so that the performance of a downstream task is optimized.
 Additionally, when the graph construction is based on several heterogeneous feature vectors, the conventional approach is to construct a single graph by essentially giving different weights to each of the features.
 A popular approach based on this principle is the bilateral filter and related methods \cite{milanfar2012tour}.
 In the machine learning community, a series of works (cf.\ \cite{Don17}) is based on the idea of constructing a homogeneous graph by choosing only vertices connected by a specific sequence of edge types (known as a meta-path), before further inference or learning.
 In the case of information transmission over a network, the effective network topology depends not only on physical connections but also on transmission rates $\zeta$ between members of the network.
 Certain topology inference methods are sensitive to knowing accurately \emph{a priori} such rates \cite{JiT19}.